-Illustrating Me exhibition highlights asylum seekers’ personal stories and experiences.
-In their comics asylum seekers describe the situation in their home countries, their journey to Europe, everyday life in Finland and share us their future dreams.
+Illustrating Me comics gallery highlights personal stories and experiences of people with refugee background in Finland.
+In the comics people describe the situation in their home countries, their journey to Europe, everyday life in Finland and share us their future dreams.
 For many of the participants the comics are a first attempt to visually express the turning points of their lives.

-Youngest artist was a 5-year old boy from Guinea and oldest a 54-year old man from Iraq.
-In the workshops 20 percent of the participants were women.
-The workshop participants came from Iraq, Afghanistan, Syria, Somalia, Uganda, Republic of Kongo, Burundi, Iran, Gambia, Albania, Cameroon, Russia and Guinea.
+The workshop participants so far have been from Iraq, Afghanistan, Syria, Somalia, Uganda, Republic of Kongo, Burundi, Iran, Gambia, Albania, Cameroon, Russia, Turkey and Guinea.